MacDonald House: Architecture

 Designed by Reginal Eyre of the architectural firm Palmer and Turner, the MacDonald House is one of Palmer and Turner's first buildings in Singapore, and was built for The Hongkong and Shanghai Banking Corporation.
 It was the first large office building of the post-war period.

 The building was built in a Neo-Georgian style.
 It is a reinforced concrete framed structure and clad in light red brickwork of fine detail, the last major building of its kind in downtown Singapore.
 It was the first building to be fully air-conditioned in Southeast Asia.
 In addition to the ground banking hall, seven floors of staff flats occupied the building.
 An open well runs through the building, allowing natural light into the inner offices.
 There are six skylights in the ceiling of the banking hall which thus needs no artificial lighting during the day.
 Various types of marble have been used in the building, such as carra white for the steps and travertine onyx for the columns at the entrance.

 Legacy

-MacDonald House was the first building in Southeast Asia to have air-conditioning.
+As the first building to be fully air-conditioned in Southeast Asia, it led the way for other buildings to be designed as fully air-conditioned.
 It was also the first major postwar development.
 The building housed EMI's recording studios, used by local bands during the 'pop yeh-yeh' period.
 Before the building was vacated in the early 2000s, the building housed HSBC on the first few floors of the building.
 One of the first high-rise buildings in Orchard Road, the MacDonald House housed mainly British, American and Australian companies.